 In Synchronize view (which is the opening view) tasks can be executed as singletasks.
 Execute single tasks requires a couple of double clicks: one for estimation run and the second for executing the real task.
 The output from rsync is presented after each run.
 There are three options for editing after selecting a task in row: edit params (to rsync) delete task After selecting a row choosing one of the above pops up a new view according to selection.

 RsyncOSX and the menu app RsyncOSXsched are prepared for localization.
 Default language for both is English.
-RsyncOSX is localized to: Chinese (Simplified) - by StringKe (Chen) German - by Andre Voigtmann Norwegian - by me English - the base language of RsyncOSX Italian - by Stefano Steve Cutelle' Dutch - by Marcellino Santoso, in progress Localization is done by utilizing Crowdin to translate the xliff files which are imported into Xcode after translating.
+RsyncOSX is localized to: Chinese (Simplified) - by StringKe (Chen) German - by Andre Voigtmann Norwegian - by me English - the base language of RsyncOSX Italian - by Stefano Steve Cutelle' Dutch - by Marcellino Santoso Localization is done by utilizing Crowdin to translate the xliff files which are imported into Xcode after translating.

 Logging in RsyncOSX might be switched on/off in user configuration.
 All log records are listed in table within Logs tab.
 The log records are by default sorted with most recent ontop.
 Log records can be filtered by date by search field.
 Any column can be sorted by selecting the appropriate column.
 The sort direction, ascending or descending, is selected by direction of the arrow.
 Log records can be selected for delete as well.